-• If an outdoor smoking area is designated in the policy, choose a location where smoke will not drift into the building and clearly identify that outdoor area.
+• If an outdoor smoking area is designated in the policy, choose a location at least 50 feet from buildings and clearly identify that outdoor area.

 Promote your building

 - Promote your smoke-free building on the www.SmokeFreeHousingNY.org website. - Promote your building's smoke-free status in all advertising and with realtors. - Place signs at the entrance announcing its smoke-free status. - Encourage your realtor to add a "smoke-free" drop-down selection to their property search web-sites - Talk about your building at community board and other community meetings.